pramsey/pramsey.github.io/_posts/2016-03-27-parallel-postgis.md

     shp2pgsql -s 3347 -I -D -W latin1 PD_A.shp pd | psql parallel

-It's worth noting that this data set is, in terms of *number of rows* very very small in database terms.
+It's worth noting that this data set is, in terms of *number of rows* very very small as databases go.
 This will become important as we explore the behaviour of the parallel processing, because the assumptions of the PostgreSQL developers about what constitutes a "parallelizable load" might not match our assumptions in the GIS world.

 With the data loaded, we can do some tests on parallel query.
 Note that there are some new configuration options for parallel behaviour that will be useful during testing: